reckziegelwilliam/liamreckziegel.io/docs/ADMIN_ARCHITECTURE.md

 **The admin architecture is production-ready! 🎉**

-All routes are protected with granular permissions, navigation is unified, analytics track engagement, media management is functional, and settings are centralized.
+All routes are protected with authentication, navigation is unified, analytics track engagement, media management is functional, and settings are centralized.
 The system includes comprehensive error handling, user feedback, and performance optimizations.

 **Key Features:**
-- 🔒 Secure with role-based permissions
+- 🔒 Secure with email-based authentication
 - 📊 Analytics dashboard with charts
 - 📁 Media library with upload
 - ⚙️ Settings management